matthewcarlsonhome-cmd/skillengine/INSTRUCTIONS.md

 1. On the home page, use the upload buttons to provide your **Resume** and a **Job Description**.
 2. Click "Launch" on any skill.
-3. On the skill page, **enter your API key** in the designated field.
+3. On the skill page, select your AI Provider and **enter your API key** in the designated field.
 If you need a key, click the "Get API Key" link for instructions.
 4. Click "Run Skill".